 A minimum of an upper second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard will normally be required.
 This is a competitive MA, however, and the majority of our successful applicants either have, or are predicted to gain, a first class undergraduate degree (or overseas equivalent).

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 Months of entry

-UCL English has an outstanding record for research; many staff publish in mainstream as well as academic media: some are regular reviewers for newspapers and periodicals.
+UCL English has an outstanding record of world-leading research.
+Staff publish in mainstream as well as academic media, and some publish original creative work.

 Excellent facilities are provided by the UCL library.
-It has several important holdings including the James Joyce Collection and the George Orwell Archive.
+It has several important holdings including the James Joyce Collection, the Little Magazines, Alternative Press and Poetry Store Collections, and the George Orwell Archive.

-Each course is taught through a weekly seminar.
-Assessment is through take-home written examination, essays and the research dissertation.
+Each module is taught through a weekly two-hour seminar.
+Assessment is through take-home written examination (Authors), essays (Contexts and Options), and the research dissertation.

 Course contact details